Graph Condensation for Inductive Node Representation Learning: Related Work

 \subsection{Dataset Distillation and Graph Condensation}

 The high computation cost of training neural networks on large datasets is a significant concern in the industry.
 In addition to meticulously designed models, researchers have been exploring methods to reduce training costs through data-centric approaches.
-Dataset distillation (DD)~\cite{wang2018dataset} was the first proposed method to distill knowledge from a large training image dataset into a smaller set of synthetic samples.
-However, DD models the distillation process as a complex meta-learning problem.
-Following the fundamental idea of DD, several works have been proposed to constrain image generation by matching training gradients~\cite{zhao2020dataset}, embedding distributions~\cite{zhao2023dataset}, and training trajectories~\cite{cazenavette2022dataset} with the original images.
+Dataset distillation (DD)~\cite{wang2018dataset,zhao2020dataset,zhao2023dataset,cazenavette2022dataset} was the first proposed method to distill knowledge from a large training image dataset into a smaller set of synthetic samples.
 As for graph representation learning, GCond \cite{jin2022graph} introduced the graph condensation method building upon the gradient matching framework.
 Additionally, DosCond \cite{jin2022condensing} focuses on the challenge of learning discrete structures and fast optimization, particularly in graph classification.
 However, these methods can only condense the training data and are unable to handle inductive nodes.